What to eat at Amoy Street? That’s an easy question to answer. Just follow our guide for the best restaurants and bars.

 10. Wang Dae Bak

 Close your eyes, and you’ll almost feel a cool Mediterranean sea breeze waft through the rustic blue and white interior of this very Greek taverna.
 Alati makes use of fresh produce wild-caught by the fishermen of the Aegean Sea.
-Chef Soutsos Dimitrious’ hands-on approach to cooking ensures that every item on the menu is painstakingly and meticulously made by hand: from the beef mousaka (a traditional Greek casserole) to the tzatziki (a yoghurt-based sauce), and even quintessentially Greek desserts like the lemon pavlova (freshly baked meringue stuffed with lemon mousse and mint, topped with homemade forest fruit compote).
+Chef Soutsos Dimitrious’ hands-on approach to cooking ensures that every item on the menu is painstakingly and meticulously made by hand: from the tzatziki (a yoghurt-based sauce) to the baklava (thin layers of phyllo pastry, pistachio and walnut topped with citrus syrup).

 Alati, 73 Amoy Street, Singapore 069892